All Episodes

 Yes, yes.

-Uh, you will learn all about unincorporated nonprofit associations.
+If folks go to my575e.com, you will learn all about unincorporated nonprofit associations.

 And what I encourage people to do is just start their journey on keeping more of what you earn.

-If you are a W-2 earner, a 1099 earner, if you operate at LLC, if you own property, if you trade in crypto, if you have children, then you should at least go hit let's go on that page that Mike's shown right there,
+If you are a W-2 earner, a 1099 earner, if you operate at LLC, if you own property, if you trade in crypto, if you have children, then you should at least go hit Let's Go on that page that Mike's shown right there.

-Um I personally have helped 350 people acquire their UNAs.
+I personally have helped 350 people acquire their UNAs.

-We have a private telegram group that's uh well over 250 people in there that engage every single day on their continued journey of maximizing their unincorporated nonprofit association.
+We have a private telegram group that's well over 250 people in there that engage every single day on their continued journey of maximizing their unincorporated nonprofit association.

-It's a one-hour conf consultation.
+It's a one-hour consultation.

 I will hang in there and answer all of your questions, no problem.

-So like last week I had 35 consultations.
+So, like last week, I had 35 consultations.

-So I think we're doing something right.
+So, I think we're doing something right.

-Yeah, you clearly you're doing something right.
+Yeah, clearly, you're doing something right.

-And I I know some of the people that you have helped, or I know I know of them.
+And I know some of the people that you have helped, or I know of them, and I know they're very, very happy with what they've learned.

-It's it's pretty astonishing, actually, with entirely lawful.
+It's pretty astonishing, actually.

-There's a difference between tax evasion, which is illegal and tax avoidance, which is lawful.
+There's a difference between tax evasion, which is illegal, and tax avoidance, which is lawful.

 I think it should be considered a sport.

-No, no, it's doing it lawfully, right?
+No, no, it's doing it lawfully.

 Right.